bswara11/code-karoke/README.md

 # code-karoke
-this is a websiye helping you to code in a effective way.
+this is a website helping you to code in a effective way.